BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 This guide is crafted for anyone interested in building an effective Bitcoin application.
 A large part of this group are designers and creatives, but also front-end developers, project managers, and others who actively shape the end-user experience.
 Consider their perspectives and needs first and avoid going into topics that are not relevant to these readers' goals.

+### Apply Bitcoin design principles

+When creating content for the guide make sure to apply the [Bitcoin design principles](/guide/designing-products/principles/) to what you create.
+These include self-custody, interoperability, decentralization, security, transparency, inclusion, and privacy.

 ### Speak to the reader

 Address the reader directly.
 Whenever possible, try using active instead of passive voice.
 Make the reader a part the conversation by using second-person pronouns like "you, your and yours".
 Do not write in first-person and avoid giving predictions and personal opinions.